eu-digital-identity-wallet/eudi-app-ios-wallet-ui/README.md

 Alternative download method (iOS app)

-It is possible, while following the instructions [here](wiki/download.md) to download and install the iOS application directly from Appcenter.
+It is possible, while following the instructions [here](wiki/download.md) to download and install the iOS application directly from [Appcenter](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/eudi-reference-ios/distribution_groups/eudi%20wallet%20ios%20(demo)%20public).
 There are only a limited number of available download slots, so being able to download the app is based on availability as is not guaranteed.

 Run the app from the source